-The key to dressing a pear body type is to enhance and add volume (or the illusion of volume) to your upper body while emphasizing your waist and de-emphasizing your lower body to create a balanced, hourglass appearance.
-Learn more about how to dress a pear body type by by mixing and matching the below suggested separates .
+The key to dressing a pear body shape is to enhance and add volume (or the illusion of volume) to your upper body while emphasizing your waist and de-emphasizing your lower body to create a balanced, hourglass appearance.
+Learn more about how to dress a pear shaped body by by mixing and matching the below suggested separates .

 Tops for a Pear Body Shape

 When dressing a pear body type, look for tops that will will help balance your lower half while accentuating your defined waist:

 - Off the shoulder, boat-neck tops, wide V or U necks.

 - Billowy tops that add volume to the bust with a snug fitting waist.
 Add flutter or princess sleeves for a more dramatic effect.